Telecominfraproject/oopt-gnpy/docs/amplifier_models_description.rst

 - *"variable_gain"*
     This model is refered as an operator model because a lower level of knowledge is required.
 A full polynomial description of the NF cross the gain range is not required.
 Instead, NF_min and NF_max values are required and used by the code to model a dual stage amplifier with an internal mid stage VOA.
 NF_min and NF_max values are typically available from equipment suppliers data-sheet.

-    There is a default JSON file ”default_edfa_config.json”* to enforce 0 tilt and ripple values because GNpy core algorithm is a multi-carrier propogation.
+    There is a default configuration to enforce 0 tilt and ripple values because GNPy core algorithm is a multi-carrier propagation.
     - gain_ripple =[0,...,0]
     - nf_ripple = [0,...,0]
     - dgt = [...] generic dgt comb